ngocviet/WoodProject.Revit.Addin/README.md

 Then right-click on the project, go to Manage NuGet Packages..., under Browser you can search for DesignAutomation.Revit and install _Autodesk.Forge.DesignAutomation.Revit_ (choose the appropriate Revit version you need).
 Then search and install _Newtonsoft.Json_ (which is used to parse input data in JSON format).

-Please check Include prerelease while searching for packages.
+Please check Include pre-release while searching for packages.
 Design Automation for Revit is in beta (as of Jan/2019).

 In the WoodProject C# project, repair the references to `DesignAutomationBridge`, `Newtonsoft JSON framework` and `RevitAPI`.
-You can do this by removing and re-adding the references, or by opening the `SketchIt.csproj` for edit and manually updating the reference paths.
+You can do this by removing and re-adding the references, or by opening the `WoodProject.csproj` for edit and manually updating the reference paths.

 Build `WoodProject.sln` in `Release` or `Debug` configuration.